Skip to main content

 Clinical trials

-With over 400,000 patients implanted with the WATCHMAN platform, CHAMPION-AF extends Boston Scientific’s LAAC leadership by evaluating WATCHMAN FLX™ Left Atrial Appendage Closure Device as a safe and effective first-line option versus NOAC to reduce stroke risk.*
+With over 500,000 patients implanted with the WATCHMAN platform, CHAMPION-AF extends Boston Scientific’s LAAC leadership by evaluating the WATCHMAN FLX LAAC Implant as a safe and effective first-line option versus non-vitamin K antagonist oral anticoagulants (NOACs) to reduce stroke risk.*

 OPTION clinical trial